IIIHilariouSIII/Data-Analyst-Portfolio/README.md

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.

+**Results:**
+  - May offers the lowest average rental costs, starting from 597 euros;

+  - Rental prices increase with living space, as shown by a linear regression model;

+  - Penthouses and lofts are the most valuable housing types, while half basements are the least valuable;

-**Results:** Using Python functions the analysis revealed that the most significant factors influencing rental prices are service charges, base rent, living space, and living space range.
+  - Key factors influencing rental costs are service charges, base rent, and living space;

+  - The region negatively affects rental prices;

+  - Hamburg, Berlin, and Baden-Württemberg have the highest average rents, while most rental offers are in Nordrhein-Westfalen, Saxony, and Saxony-Anhalt;

+  - Amenities like balconies, elevators, gardens, and kitchens increase rental prices, with kitchens having the largest impact.

 ### Analysis of laptops technical specifications